jasonbayton/11ty/_src/projects/managed-settings/support/troubleshooting.md

 **Some OEMs/devices do not support AOSP settings intents**

 Where alternative intents exist, support will be added.
-If you're testing with devices that do not open intents, you can submit information to aid in resolution through the following process:
+If you're testing with devices that do not open intents, please follow steps under [submitting to support](#submitting-to-support) to have this investigated.
-1. Open your native Android Settings application
-2. Tap in to the Setting (e.g., Wi-Fi) that doesn't launch through MANAGED SETTINGS.
-Do this several times.
-3. Note the time to the second (13:31:45) when doing this, [then capture a bug report](/android/how-to-capture-device-logs/).
-4. Upload the bug report to the [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSdYQrOPM0dKwCmcSjfxgoK2rQvhQXXyw2pk9nMqYBn0F2IhRw/viewform?usp=sf_link), inputting the operating system version (14), OEM (Samsung) and Model (Galaxy S24) within the text input.

 OEM/device support is tracked via [this document](/projects/managed-settings/support/oem-support/).
 I welcome feedback to grow it.